 In laboratory and animal models, researchers have found that two cannabis compounds, tetrahydrocannabinol (THC) and cannabidiol (CBD), are successful in killing lung cancer cells.
 In one lab experiment published in the journal Oncogene in 2008, THC reduced the ability of lung cancer cells to produce blood vessels.

 These anti-cancer effects have been seen in other lung cancer experiments.
-Similar to other forms of cancer, some pre-clinical research from 2013 shows that both natural and artificial cannabinoid treatment has triggered cell suicide (apoptosis) in lung cancer cells.
+Similar to other forms of cancer, some preclinical research from 2013 shows that treatment with CBD has triggered cell suicide (apoptosis) in lung cancer cells.
 This is a good sign that cannabinoids may successfully kill and reduce the size of lung cancer tumors, which is why researchers should have easy access to this plant for further study.

 This is a good sign that cannabinoids may successfully kill and reduce the size of lung cancer tumors, which is why researchers should have easy access to this plant for further study.